iglunix/iglunix-autobuild/README.md

 ## Fase 2: Chroot

+WARNING: This part makes use of loopback devices, if the kernel was updated but the system not rebooted, reboot.

 This part is significantly less over engineered (luckily).
 There are 4 new commands the user should be aware of, they are written in chronological order.